This command combines two different features:

 Do one of the following:

-- To view the list of found items in the Find Results window, click Show in Find Results or press + on the numeric keypad.
+- To view the list of found symbols in the Find Results window, click Show in Find Results or press + on the numeric keypad.

-- To navigate directly to a specific item, click on it in the lookup list or select it and press Enter.
+- To navigate directly to a type, symbol or file, select the item in the list and press Enter.

 If a symbol belongs to the current solution, ReSharper opens the corresponding file in the editor and places the caret at the symbol declaration.
 If a symbol is found in referenced libraries, ReSharper navigates according to the settings defined on the External Sources page of the Options dialog box.
 For more information, see External Sources.